reapbooster/FreshDrupalMI/README.milken.md

 3. Never check in files/packages/etc that composer downloads.

-4. ```drupal site:milken:destroy && drupal site:milken:install``` from inside the container will completely rebuild the docker container.
+4. ```drupal site:milken:destroy && drupal site:milken:install``` from inside the container will completely rebuild the Drupal site.

 5. Config file directory is /config/live with config-split overrides in the various environment folder.
 IF YOU DO NOT UNDERSTAND HOW CONFIG-SPLIT WORKS, PLEASE DO NOT CHANGE THE CONFIG SPLIT SETTINGS.
 You will break the build if you do.

 6. Once the build has run, your development environment should have a copy of the fully-deployed code on Pantheon.
 You can wipe your environment and use the Terminus command line library to verify your new code will install and config:import correctly.

 ## Exporting Content Types ##